ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 _Demonstrate your smarts._

+1. Give two scenarios where you would and wouldn't use LANGUAGE (ex.
+Ruby, Elixir, Go, etc).

-1. Give two scenarios where you would and wouldn't use <language>.
+1. Give two scenarios where you would and wouldn't use FRAMEWORK (ex.
+React, Node, etc).

 1. Talk about about a recent project and what you(r team) could have done better.